HernanMorel/HernanMorel/README.md

 ### 👋🏼 Hi there, I'm Hernán

 🔭 I’m interested in Frontend development and React.js 🌱 2022 Goals: Learn more about data structures and algorithims

 Currently working as a Frontend developer at [Monchis](http://www.monchis.com.py/), a delivery and logistics company in Asunción, Paraguay.
-My main role involves maintaining and improving the in-house ERP (enterprise resource planning) software used to manage the accounting, procurement, and supply chain operations of the business.
+My main role involves maintaining and improving the in-house ERP (enterprise resource planning) software used to manage the accounting, procurement, and supply chain operations for the company.

 #### Languages and tools I use on a day-to-day basis ⚙️: